tiby312/dinotree_report/technical_design.md

 the aabb for a bot might need to be checks a bunch of times.
 Thats a lot of extra floating point operations.
 So I thin having the computed aabb in memory is better.
 The other downside is that you lose generality.
 All the aabb's must be the same size.

+# Rigid Bodies

+If you want to use this tree for rigid bodies you have to overcome an obvious problem.
+You cannot move the bounding boxes once the tree it constructed.
+So while you are querying the tree to find bots that collide, you cannot move them then and there.
+An option is to insert loose bounding boxes and allow the bots to be moved within the loose bounding boxes.
+And then if the move need to be moved so much that they have to be moved out of the loose bounding boxes, re-construct the tree and query again until all the bots have finished moving, or you have done a set number of physics iterations, at which point you have some soft-body collision resolution fallback.

+Ironically, even though to have a rigid body system you would need to have looser bounding boxes, performance of the system overall would probably improve.
+This is because rigid body systems enforce a level of planarity.
+In soft body, it is possible for literally every bot to be on touching each other (like a complete graph) causing an enourmous slow down.
+A rigid body physics system would not allow this state to ever happen.